chesahkalu/CI-CD_PracticeCode/practice/01_base_pipeline/README.md

 # Create a base pipeline

-This folder holds the files for create a simple base pipeline for CI/CD practice.
+This folder holds the files to create a simple base pipeline for CI/CD practice.

 ## Tekton